jessepav/lacygoill-wiki-backup/tmux/command.md

 > The -e option has the same meaning as for the new-window command.

 # send-keys

+`send-keys` has been updated recently.
+Ignore the following text.
+Update your tmux, and copy the new documentation.

+---

     send-keys [-lMRX] [-N repeat-count] [-t target-pane] key ...